linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Stochastic Processes and Tools/Conditional Expectation and Change of Measure.md

+---
+title: "Conditional Expectation and Change of Measure"
+parent_directory: "III.
+Markets and Institutions/Encyclopedia of Financial Models/Volume III/Stochastic Processes and Tools"
+formatted: 2025-12-21 11:30:00 AM
+formatter_model: kimi-k2-turbo
+cli_tool: claude-code
+primary_tags:
+  - conditional expectation
+  - change of measure
+  - risk-neutral pricing
+  - martingale properties
+  - markov processes
+  - tempered stable processes
+secondary_tags:
+  - stochastic processes
+  - probability measures
+  - filtration theory
+  - esscher transform
+  - girsanov theorem
+  - levy processes
+  - option pricing
+  - no-arbitrage pricing
+  - black-scholes model
+  - mathematical finance
+  - probability theory
+  - measure theory
+  - financial mathematics
+cssclasses: academia
+---

 # Conditional Expectation and Change of Measure

+## Authors

 SVETLOZAR T. RACHEV, PhD, Dr Sci
 Frey Family Foundation Chair-Professor, Department of Applied Mathematics and Statistics, Stony Brook University, and Chief Scientist, FinAnalytica

 YOUNG SHIN KIM, PhD
 Research Assistant Professor, School of Economics and Business Engineering, Karlsruhe Institute of Technology, Germany

 MICHELE LEONARDO BIANCHI, PhD
 Research Analyst, Specialized Intermediaries Supervision Department, Bank of Italy

 FRANK J. FABOZZI, PhD, CFA, CPA, CFA
 Professor of Finance, EDHEC Business School

+## Abstract

-Abstract: The current price of an option is obtained by the conditional expectation of the payoff function under the risk-neutral measure.
+The current price of an option is obtained by the conditional expectation of the payoff function under the risk-neutral measure.
 The risk-neutral measure is the measure equivalent to the real market measure under which the discounted price process of the underlying stock becomes a martingale.
 In the Black-Scholes model, the risk-neutral measure can be obtained by the Girsanov theorem.
 The Esscher transform has been used to find the risk-neutral measure for the continuous Lévy process models.
 The general theory of the Esscher transform is applied to find the risk-neutral measure under tempered stable Lévy process models.

 In this entry, we present some issues in stochastic processes.
 We begin by defining events of a probability space mathematically, and then discuss the concept of conditional expectation.
 We then explain two important notions for stochastic processes: martingale properties and Markov properties.
 The former relates to the fair price in a market and the latter describes the efficiency of a market.
 Finally, "change of measures" for processes are discussed.
 Change of measures for tempered stable processes are important for determining no-arbitrage pricing for assets.
 Further details about no-arbitrage pricing with the change of measure is discussed in Rachev et al. (2011).

-# EVENTS,  $\sigma$ -FIELDS, AND FILTRATION
+## Events, $\sigma$-Fields, and Filtration

 A set of possible outcomes in a given sample space  $\Omega$  is called an event.
 An event is mathematically defined as a subset of  $\Omega$ .
 If we have one event  $A$ , then the set of outcomes that are not included in  $A$  is also an event.
 For example, if we consider an event that the return of the stock of Disney tomorrow will be positive, then the set of outcomes that Disney's return tomorrow will be negative is also an event.
 Moreover, if we have two events  $A$  and  $B$ , then a set of outcomes included in both  $A$  and  $B$  is also an event.
 For instance, consider two events, the first event being that Disney's stock return tomorrow will be positive, and the other event that IBM's stock return tomorrow will be positive.
 Then a set of outcomes that both stock returns will be positive tomorrow is an event.

-The class of events is described mathematically by the  $\sigma$ -field.
-The  $\sigma$ -field, denoted by  $\mathcal{F}$ , is the class of the subsets of  $\Omega$  that satisfy the following properties:
+The class of events is described mathematically by the $\sigma$-field.
+The $\sigma$-field, denoted by $\mathcal{F}$, is the class of the subsets of $\Omega$ that satisfy the following properties:

 Property 1.  $\emptyset \in \mathcal{F}$  and  $\Omega \in \mathcal{F}$ .